Yezupil

 Yezupil (Єзупіль; Jezupol) is a rural settlement in western Ukraine.
 It is located in Ivano-Frankivsk Raion (district) of Ivano-Frankivsk Oblast (region), approximately 14 km north of the administrative center of the oblast, Ivano-Frankivsk.
 Yezupil hosts the administration of Yezupil settlement hromada, one of the hromadas of Ukraine.
 Population:

+Geography

+Yezupil is located upon the Bystrytsia river, not far from its confluence with the Dniester.
+It lies approximately 7 km from Halych and is a part of the historic region of Pokuttya in Galicia.